-BMW has revealed that there’s a significant price hike for the 2012 BMW 528i, which is powered by the TwinPower turbocharged 2.0-liter four-cylinder engine.
-It is slated to arrive in U.S. showrooms this fall.
+BMW has revealed that there is a significant price hike for the 2012 BMW 528i, which is now powered by the TwinPower turbocharged 2.0-liter four-cylinder engine.
+The new BMW 528i is slated to arrive in U.S. showrooms this fall.
 BMW said that the Z4 and 3-Series will all be priced considerably higher.

 When used in the 528i, the top output of 240hp can be reached at 5,000 rpm, 1,500 rpm lower than in the normally-aspirated 3.0-liter inline six.
-The peak torque of 260 lb-ft, comes on stream at only 1,250 rpm.
-It means that it has 30% more torque than the inline-6 and it also comes 1,500 rpm earlier.
+The peak torque of 260 lb.-ft., comes on stream at only 1,250 rpm.
+It means that it has 30-percent more torque than the inline-6 and it also comes 1,500 rpm earlier.
 Thanks to a single, twin-scroll turbo, the new 2.0-liter Twin-Power turbo engine – while one-third smaller than its predecessor – delivers more output and torque across a much broader range of engine speed.

 On the other hand, the Z4 has a MSRP of $49,525, making it cost $2,075 higher than the 2011 model.
 Z4 Customers will likely understand why the switch had to be done for the 5-Series but they may find an issue with the cost of the four-pot.
 This is because in this segment, the engine sound is likely to matter more to the customers than the efficiency.